Future Vertical Lift

 Northrop Grumman’s MOSA provides the freedom to choose the hardware and software systems that best meet customer needs, regardless of manufacturer.
 It provides a lasting path to relevance for FVL platforms by simplifying the upgrading and replacement of on-board electronics.
 Northrop Grumman’s experience with these proven systems is the foundation for what comes next.

-Learn more about Digital Avionics
+Learn more about Digital Avionics about

 Critical Army Aviation Performance Through Scalable, Multifunction Solutions